hfogelberg/vueauth/README.md

 # vueauth

 Vuejs authorization against Firebase using firebaseui.

-Heavily influenced by/stolen from [friendsmap](https://github.com/rstormsf/friendsmap).
+It's set up to use email and Google authentication.
+Other authentication methods can be added to Auth.vue.

+1. Run npm install
+2. Edit helpers/firebaseConfig.js
+3. npm run dev